-If someone gives you their email address they’re saying, “I trust you behind the wheel; I want to ride shotgun.”
+If someone gives you their email address is like a friend saying, “I trust you behind the wheel; I’ll take shotgun.”

-Should you choose our automatic email marketing option, we set up an email newsletter system that sends out to subscribers whenever you add a new article to your website.
+Should you choose my automatic email marketing option, I set up an email newsletter system that sends out to subscribers whenever you add a new article to your website.

 You can choose a predetermined time of the week or choose to send an email every day.